jonromero/jonio_website/content/trading/trading-ethereum.md

 *Step two* : Manually test the idea.

-If something "kinda works", I am on to something!
+If something "kinda works", I am on to something.
 All I had to do is execute all the steps manually and write down any fees, conditions or anything that should be documented.

 *Step three* : Automate

 This algorithm is not a high frequency trading algorithm.
 There is a considerable amount of time risk (which you can eliminate as we'll see later on) but what I did could be done manually.
 The problem is that I would have to spend all time in front of my computer, checking if there is an arbitrage condition and if there was, I had to act fast and without messing up.
 Oh and I had to recruit five of my friends to scale this up.

-Long story short, I spent my Presidents' Day writing a simple program that will replay all my manual steps.
+Long story short, I spent Presidents' Day writing a simple program that will replay all my manual steps.
 The program would crash and it was not more that 100 lines of code.
 This is the data collection stage where I see if there is an advantage that algorithms can give me.
 Advantages can be:

 1. Something that be automated and run 1000 of times per seconds or 1000 times in parallel
 2. Something that thinks faster than I can